robert-westenberger/knowledgebase/docker/dockerizing-a-javascript-application.md

 ### Naive Approach
 1. Use `node` as the base image and build the application.
 2. Install `nginx` inside the node image and use that to serve the static files.

+The `node` image is big and most of the stuff it carries is unnecessary to serve your static files.
+### Better Approach